 Joseph Gogos received a M.D. from the National University of Greece (Athens) and a Ph.
 D. from Harvard University (Cambridge) where he worked on understanding the specificity of transcriptional control.
 Following a brief postdoc with the late Hal Weintraub in the Fred Hutchinson Cancer Research Center (Seattle), Joseph spent five years in the laboratory of Richard Axel at Columbia University (New York) working on how sensory maps are formed in the mammalian brain.
-During this period Joseph also collaborated with Maria Karayiorgou to generate and analyze some of the first genetic mouse models of the disease.
+During this period Joseph also collaborated with Maria Karayiorgou to generate and analyze the first genetic mouse models of schizophrenia.
 Joseph's lab explores schizophrenia’s complex but fascinating genetic and neural landscape and has contributed a series of important new insights, including the first demonstration of rare (inherited and de novo) mutations in schizophrenia, its implications for the genetic architecture of the disease and the first in depth insights on how schizophrenia mutations affect the structure and function of brains of animal models.
 Joseph enjoys art, opera, French new wave cinema and reading on history and philosophy of science.
 In the midst of his hectic schedule, he seeks out and savors life's simple pleasures such as the bright blue and white summer days in the Aegean sea.

 Assistant Professor of Clinical Neurobiology (Psychiatry)